 Pichi Pichi with Cheese and coconut

-Cheesy Pichi-Pichi is a signature dish featured prominently on Amber’s Menu, ranked highly among its dessert offerings.
-This delicacy is characterized by its distinctive soft, jelly-like texture and serves as an excellent snack, as well as a delightful accompaniment to tea or coffee.
-It is also suitable for preparing in large quantities, making it an ideal choice for sharing with friends, and family, or during social gatherings.
+Pichi Pichi with Cheese dessert is a signature dish featured prominently on Amber’s Menu, ranked highly among its dessert offerings.
+This delicacy is characterized by its distinctive, Soft, chewy, gelatinous texture and serves as an excellent snack as well as a delightful accompaniment to tea or coffee.
+It is also suitable for preparing in large quantities, making it an ideal choice for sharing with friends and family or during social gatherings.

 It is widely believed to have originated in the province of Quezon, known for its rich culinary heritage.
-This delightful dessert is made from grated cassava, which is then steamed and often topped with grated cheese, creating a unique blend of sweet and savory flavors.
-Although the exact history of Pichi-Pichi with Cheese is not well-documented, its enduring appeal has made it a favorite treat among Filipinos across the country, enjoyed during celebrations and family gatherings.
+This delightful dessert is made from grated cassava root, which is then steamed and often topped with grated creamy cheese layer, creating a unique blend of sweet and savory flavors.
+Although the exact history of Pichi Pichi with Cheese is not well-documented, its enduring appeal has made it a favorite treat among Filipinos across the country, enjoyed during celebrations and family gatherings.

 Serving SizePrice